Kamba — Research & Perspectives

 79% cite integration as #1

-79% of practitioners say combining data is their most frustrating daily challenge — more than cost, more than coverage gaps.
+79% of practitioners say combining data is their most frustrating daily challenge — more than cost or coverage gaps.

 The spend paradox